Mattwai/zoltrics/docs/client-invitations.md

 # Client Invitation System

-This document outlines the client invitation system that allows you to invite clients to your Zoltrics platform after they contact sales.
+This document outlines the client invitation system that allows you to invite clients to your BookerBuddy platform after they contact sales.

 ## Overview